 - To check the latest status of your WestJet flight, click here and scroll to the bottom of the page.

-Have you been impacted by flight cancellations and other changes to your travel itinerary due to coronavirus?
-Get more useful advice with these posts on what to do if your flight is cancelled and what to do if your hotel booking is cancelled during coronavirus.
+Have you been impacted by flight cancellations and other changes to your travel itinerary due to COVID-19?
+Get more useful advice with these posts on what to do if your flight is cancelled and what to do if your hotel booking is cancelled.

 Coronavirus travel advice: FAQs